 Credit Card Debt: Debts incurred on joint credit cards or credit cards used for marital expenses are typically considered community debts.

 Personal Loans: Any loans taken by either spouse during the marriage, including personal loans, student loans, or lines of credit, may be subject to division.

 Auto Loans: If there are outstanding auto loans for vehicles owned by the couple, they may be considered marital debts.

 Business Debts: If the spouses have joint liability for business debts, they may need to be addressed as part of the divorce settlement.

 Tax Liabilities: Any tax debts or liabilities, including income taxes or unpaid taxes from previous years, may need to be considered in the division of assets and debts.

 How Can a Lawyer Help with Property Division?

-There are numerous ways a skilled attorney can assist you in addressing the division of property for your divorce.
+There are numerous ways a skilled property division attorney in Los Angeles can assist you in addressing the division of property for your divorce.
 For example, it may come into question exactly what property should be considered "community property" and what is separate.
 In these situations, your attorney can work to represent your interests and future in order to protect your property from being split with your spouse or help ensure that certain property is included to be divided.

-For professional help with property division issues for your Los Angeles divorce, contact a divorce attorney at Claery & Hammond, LLP today!
+For professional help with equitable distribution issues, contact our Los Angeles property division attorney at Claery & Hammond, LLP today at (310) 817-6904!